 - Programming bridge programs, including essential programming languages such as Python, JAVA, and C++

 MOOCs are online-hosted educational programs offered completely independent of graduate programs.
-MOOCs are designed to fill knowledge gaps before enrolling in a master’s program.
+MOOCs are usually more general courses, the same kind of collegiate curriculum you would find in statistics or math bachelor’s programs.
 They include problem modules, filmed lectures, and the opportunity to interact with professors and teaching assistants.
-There are many different online hosts for prospective data science graduate students that wish to fill gaps in their knowledge prior to enrolling in a master’s program.
+There are many different online hosts for MOOCs, and many prestigious universities that offer them for free or at a greatly reduced cost.

 Earning a Master’s Degree in Data Science in Arizona